Bianca-Pasat/MOI/docs/source/lipids.rst

-We provide the possibility to perform the proprocessing steps, as well as the the differential expression analysis using the R Bioconductor package lipidr.
-Lipidr provides additional exploratory plots regarding the different classes of lipids as well as if there is any enrichment of these classes between conditions.
+We provide the possibility to perform the proprocessing steps, as well as the the differential expression analysis using the R Bioconductor package lipidR.
+LipidR provides additional exploratory plots regarding the different classes of lipids as well as any enrichment of these classes between conditions.
 Moreover, it provides with information abou the saturation level of the carbon chains of the different classes of lipids between conditions.